Staff

 Advancement Manager

-Emily brings her background as an outdoor educator and Registered Maine Guide to her work as Development and Communications Coordinator.
+Emily brings her background as an outdoor educator and Registered Maine Guide to her work as Advancement Manager.
 She holds a bachelor’s degree from Bowdoin College and an M.S.Ed in Early Childhood Education from UMaine Farmington, where she focused her research on the benefits of allowing young children to take risks.
 She lives in Portland and grew up on Matinicus Island, a childhood which lent itself to community activism, a can-do attitude, and a love of boats.
 Emily and her husband spend all of their spare time in the woods or on the water, asking each other the question “how about just one more mile?”

 What is your oldest, favorite, or most trusted piece of gear?